PROS AND CONS

 Fat Burning

-Food seems to limit lipolysis which in turn limits fat oxidation.
+A study by Horowitz et al. (1997) showed that six trained cyclists burned more fat during a fasted state as opposed to a fed state.
+The experiment did show that eating breakfast seems to limit lipolysis, which in turn limits fat oxidation.
 The six cyclists trained at a moderate intensity level for 60 minutes and were able to burn a few more fat calories in a fasted state versus a fed state.
-So there is definitely data that proves the fat burning theory.

-And if you want to burn more fat, click the image below to read the article on high intensity interval training (HIIT).
-You might want to fire up your workouts a bit.
+Keep in mind the study was solely on fat loss and didn't consider performance.
+Keep reading to learn more about performance.
+And if you want to burn even more fat, click the image below to read the article on high intensity interval training (HIIT).

 fasted cardio at pfta schools